mufunyo/OBS-DatapathPlugin/README.md

 - Prescaling (for 15KHz VGA sources)

 Changelog:

+20130903
+- fix the bug where dropped frames would jump back in time

+20130702
+- implement point filtering

+20130316
+- partially fix broken toggle for DMA capture (toggling while capturing is still broken)

+20130228
+- refactor config slightly
+- implement picture adjustments
+ - vile, smelly code that I am in no way proud of :(
+- validate textbox after losing focus only to prevent interference while typing a new value
+- fix tab order
+- prevent crash in unhandled UDN_DELTAPOS
+- migrate to C-style API

 20130114
 - finally fix DMA capture!
    - should be configurable but is broken so hardcoded for now